neovim/neovim/test/README.md

     make oldtest

-To run a *single* legacy test file:
+To run a *single* legacy test file you can use either:

+    make oldtest TEST_FILE=test_syntax.vim

+or:

     make src/nvim/testdir/test_syntax.vim